• Skip to primary navigation

 Prepare the Noodles according to the pack instructions then drain.

-Heat oil in a wok or large frying pan over high heat.
+Heat oil in a wok or large frying pan over medium-high heat.

-Add Garlic and stir fry for 10 seconds.
-Any longer and it will burn.
+Add Garlic and Red Chilli and stir fry for 10 seconds.

-Add Noodles, Sauce and Stock.
+Add cooked Noodles and Sauce.
 Stir fry for 1 minute.

 Remove from heat, stir everything through and serve immediately.